-- 1. The museum tried to use the meeting to assess Kwanzaa Now Campaign strength and limit current (and potential future) damage to their public image created by the campaign. - 2.
-The museum tried to appease us with statements like: exhibits changes from time to time; Kwanzaa may be exhibit in the future, their teams of experts will look into our concerns.
-However, they refused to commit in any way to a Kwanzaa exhibit of any kind. - 3.
+- 1. The museum tried to use the meeting to assess Kwanzaa Now Campaign strength and limit public image damage the campaign is creating. - 2.
+The museum tried to appease us with statements like: exhibits change from time to time; Kwanzaa may be exhibit in the future, their teams of experts will look into our concerns.
+Refused to commit in any way to a Kwanzaa exhibit of any kind. - 3.
 Early in the meeting we understood their intent was not to address our petition so we shifted from calm diplomacy (Dr. King) to righteous resistance and insistence (Malcolm X).
 We refused to allow them to continue restating their rehearsed public relations lines, which we had read prior on the museum website. - 4.
 After losing control of their meeting they tried to regain control by sending in Shrita Penn Hernandez their "media specialist" forty minutes into the meeting, although she was not included in the original meeting invitation.
-She tried to give us the same public relations spill, we quickly shut her down. - 5.
-We asked if the museum would partner with us to promote Kwanzaa during Kwanzaa season this year.
-They agreed and would get back with us regarding it.
+She tried to give us the same public relations spill, we quickly shut her down.